Rolling out SQLFluff with a new team¶

 How do we assess whether the changes are working for the team or whether some are creating unnecessary stress?

-It’s normal for your usage of tools like SQLFluff to change and evolve over time, what’s important is to know this in advance and welcome it when it happens, and make sure you’re always driving toward the success measures you decided up front, rather than just resisting the change.
+It’s normal for your usage of tools like SQLFluff to change and evolve over time.
+It’s important to expect this change in advance, and welcome it when it happens.
+Always make sure you’re driving toward the success measures you decided up front, rather than just resisting the change.

 5. Spread the word 😁¶